SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   6. Pace Report

      If you want to analyze lap times and consistency of the different drivers, this report is for you.
 The small rectangle marks the range of typical lap times of the different drivers.
 The smaller and further down the small rectangle, the faster and the more consistent the corresponding driver is.
-If there are small blue lines above or below the rectangle, these marks lap times, which are outside of the standard deviation, for example a slow lap time after a crash.
+If there are small lines above or below the rectangle, these marks lap times, which are outside of the standard deviation, for example a slow lap time after a crash.
+Inside the reactangle you may find a horizontal dividing line which represents the median of all lap times and a small grey dot, which shows the average or mean value of all lap times.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Reports%202.JPG)